Do people go through life on a predetermined path, like a straight line?

 "Never," I admitted.
 "It's actually freaking me out a little bit."

-He thought for a moment and said, "I'm sure it's because this one is higher.
+"I'm sure it's because this one is higher.
 You just have to get used to it like all the others."

 "Do you want to go back?"
 He asked.